St Ladoca's Church, Ladock: Bells

 A new peal of six bells was installed in 1883 by Taylors of Loughborough.
-They replaced the three old bells which were dated 1870, 1743, and one from the time of King Charles II.
-The new bells were in the key of G, with the tenor weighing about 12 cwt.
+They replaced three bells dated 1870, 1743, and one from the time of King Charles II.
+The new bells, cast using the material of the older bells, were in the key of G, with the tenor weighing about 12 cwt.
+In 1926, the peal was augmented to eight bells by the addition of two treble bells.

 Organ

 The church contains an organ by Henry Willis.
 A specification of the organ can be found on the National Pipe Organ Register.